AllStarCodeOrg/week0.day0.variables/README.md

 ### 1. Variable reassignment

-What's the value of `x` after the following code executes?
+What is the value of `x` after the following code executes?

 ```
 let x = 10;